mmlabs-mindmaze/mmpack/docs/specs/package-specfile.rst

     - build-depends-debian-system
         list of *debian* packages that are needed to build

+ :ghost-syspkg:
+   True if the packaging specs refers to a ghost of system packages.
+   If not present, False is assumed.

+ :dist-srcname-remap:
+   Meaningful only is ghost-syspkg is True.
+Optional key-value mapping to override the source package name to search in the distribution.
+If the key match the target distribution, the corresponding value will be be as source name instead of name field.
+   The key is a PCRE regular expression used to match targetted host distribution of the generated package.

  :ignore:
    list of files to be ignored by any packages.
    Any entry follows the `PCRE`_